Batching โ

 }

-Console output:
+change()Console output:

-a were changed
+a was changed

-b were changed
+b was changed

-c were changed
+c was changed

-run reaction ๐
+run reaction ๐INFO

-Here changes are made in an async
+Here changes are made in an async function with more than one await statement during assignment:

 async function change() {